Nandankanan Zoological Park: History

 A committee consisting of Dr. Radhanath Rath, Sri G.C.
 Dash and Sri D.N.
 Choudhury, the then Minister of Forests, Secretary, Forest and the Chief Conservator of Forests, respectively, visited the place.
-They were very much impressed with its aesthetic beauty and recommended location of the zoo there with construction of a straight road (a distance of 14 to 15 km) from Bhubaneswar.
+They were very much impressed with its aesthetic beauty and recommended the zoo to be located there with construction of a straight road (a distance of 14 to 15 km) from Bhubaneswar.
 Accordingly, it was decided to locate the Zoological Park in Jujhagarh Forest Block, Botanical garden in Krushnanagar Forest Block and develop Kanjia lake for Boating and Angling.
 The Director, Fisheries agreed to develop a portion of the lake for rearing various kinds of fish for visitors to see.
-Initially it was decided to keep spotted deer, barking deer, black bucks, wild boars, sambars, nilagai and bears in spacious enclosures.
+Initially, it was decided to keep spotted deer, barking deer, black bucks, wild boars, sambars, nilgai and bears in spacious enclosures.
 Other animals like leopard cat, mongoose, flying squirrel, porcupine, python, monkeys, hyena, jackal, civet cat, pangolin, jungle cat, parrots, mynah and other birds in suitable cages.
-It was decided to put efforts to capture tigers and leopards which could be exhibited in suitable cages for the time being and the suitable spacious enclosures would be built for them later on.
+It was decided to put efforts to capture tigers and leopards which could be exhibited in suitable cages for the time-being and the suitable spacious enclosures would be built for them later on.
 It was also decided to raise a good flower garden and to plant important species and medicinal plants of Odisha inside proposed Botanical garden in Krushnanagar D.P.F.
-Eventually the site around the 134 acre Kanjia Lake was chosen.
+Eventually, the site around the 134 acre Kanjia Lake was chosen.
 The lake would be developed for recreation as well.
 A 15 km road was built to the site, and Nandankanan Biological Park was officially inaugurated on 29 December 1960, by Sri S. K. Patil, then Indian Minister of Food and Agriculture.

 A botanical garden was opened in 1963.
 The first tiger arrived at the zoo in 1964 from the Alipore Zoo in Calcutta, along with a pair of African lions, a pair of Mugger crocodiles, and a puma.
 The facility was renamed Nandankanan Zoological Park in 1981.

-In 2009 Nandankanan Zoological Park became the first zoo in India to become a member of the World Association of Zoos and Aquariums (WAZA).
+In 2009, Nandankanan Zoological Park became the first zoo in India to become a member of the World Association of Zoos and Aquariums (WAZA).